Cars Brands that start with B

 Bitter Logo

-The German brand Bitter was founded by racing drivers Peter Monteverdi and Erich Bitter after stopping the import of cars from Italy before starting their production in 1969.
+The German brand Bitter was founded by racers Peter Monteverdi and Erich Bitter after the import of cars from Italy was stopped before the start of their production in 1969.
 The production of sports cars was based on the Opel chassis.
-The famous development was the founder’s “luxury” dream car called Astra, which was created with the body company Frua.
-It was not implemented in Germany.
-In 1972, the Bitter Diplomat CD was released.
-The next model was on a Senator chassis.
+A famous development was the founder’s “luxury” dream car called the Astra, created in collaboration with the bodybuilding firm Frua.
+It was not realized in Germany.
+In 1972, the Bitter Diplomat disk was released.
+The next model was on the Senator chassis.
 The new car was named Bitter SC.
 The brand went bankrupt in 1986.

 Bizzarrini